Chart Color Schemes

 Croydon North has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified eight projects likely impacting the region.
-Notable ones are Hughes Park Pavilion Redevelopment, Holloway Road Upgrade and Reconstruction Works, Brushy Creek Recycled Water Project, and The Outlook Croydon North.
-Below is a list of those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified eight projects that may impact the area.
+Notable projects include Hughes Park Pavilion Redevelopment, Holloway Road Upgrade and Reconstruction Works, Brushy Creek Recycled Water Project, and The Outlook Croydon North.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.